Kesheon/FallOut_44/README.md

 # Forces from 2073-2076 during world war 3 for the

 # USA.
-You operated a mechanical suit called, "Power Armor": Iron Man without lasers or flying.
+You operated a mechanical suit called, "Power Armor" (Iron Man without lasers or flying).

 # As the war continued on: you had retired and settled down in the northeastern part